software-mansion-labs/EIP712-cairo-article/article.md

     return (res = res);
 }
 ```
 Bare in mind that because of our implementation of `map.cairo` we won't be able to, for example, list all the Starknet addresses connected to the Ethereum address or vice versa.
 All we can do is check whether some two addresses are connected or not.
-If you want some more advanced functions you'd need to change how the addresses are bound - for example instead of <br/>`func storage(eth_address : felt, starknet_address : felt)`
+If you want some more advanced functions, you'd need to change how the addresses are bound - for example, instead of <br/>`func storage(eth_address : felt, starknet_address : felt)`
-as a storage variable you could use <br/>
+as a storage variable, you could use <br/>
-`func storage(eth_address : felt, starknet_address : felt*)` which instead of creating a 1-1 connection between Ethereum address and Starknet address, maps Ethereum address to an array of Starknet addresses.
-Of course then it's getters will need to be changed.
+`func storage(eth_address : felt, starknet_address : felt*)` which, instead of creating a 1-1 connection between an Ethereum address and a Starknet address, maps the Ethereum address to an array of Starknet addresses.
+Of course, then it's getters will need to be changed.